 After it’s done cooking, try to get over the fact that it smells like you-know-what, and let it cool for at least 10 minutes.

-Trust me, you don’t want to leave this part out, because the next step involves squeezing out all of the excess water, and you don’t want hot lava pouring down your hands and arms (not that I know this from experience, I am super patient and totally waited the entire 10 minutes before I started squeezing…).
+Trust me, you don’t want to leave this part out, because the next step involves squeezing out all of the excess water, and you don’t want hot lava pouring down your hands and arms (not that I know this from experience, I am super patient and always wait the entire 10 minutes before I start squeezing…).

-While you’re waiting, blend your cheese, egg, and spices, and maybe start chopping up the vegetables for the quiche filling.
+While you’re waiting for the cauliflower to cool, blend your cheese, egg, and spices, and maybe start chopping up the vegetables for the quiche filling.

 SQUEEZE OUT ALL THE MOISTURE

 Once your cauliflower is cool, ball it up in a strong kitchen towel and squeeze like you’ve never squeezed before.
 There will be a ton of water in that bad boy… Seriously, a ton.

 And when you think you’re finally done squeezing, squeeze some more, because you’re not.
 You want absolutely zero liquid left in your cauliflower crust.

 Once it’s all dried up, throw it in with your egg mixture and get your hands in there (or a spatula) to mix it all together.
 From there, you can sort of flatten it and put it right into your pie dish, spreading it out evenly like you would a pie crust.

 Once it’s all in, bake it for about 15-20 minutes, or until the edges brown and the overall color is browning as well.

 While my crust baked, I started to sauté my vegetables (seasoned with a pinch of salt and pepper).